-105 Simon Shuster, "Russia's President Putin Casts Himself as Protector of the Faith," TIME, Sept.
-12, 2016.
+105Simon Shuster, "Russia's President Putin Casts Himself as Protector of the Faith," TIME, some Orthodox actors in places like Moldova and Montenegro to vigorously oppose integration with the West.
+106

 The Kremlin's cultivation of the Russian Orthodox Church intensified following the massive 2011-12 street protests opposing Putin's return to the presidency.
 Patriarch Kirill, who assumed leadership of the Russian Orthodox Church in 2009, endorsed Putin's long rule as a "miracle of God" on February 8, 2012, weeks before the presidential election.
-He praised Putin for "correcting [the] crooked twist" of Russia's tumultuous democratic transition in the 1990s, and derided Putin's opponents as materialistic and a threat to Russia.107 Eleven days later, members of the rock group Pussy Riot performed a protest song, "Virgin Mary, Redeem Us of Putin" in Moscow's Cathedral of Christ the Savior.
+He praised Putin for "correcting [the] crooked twist" of Russia's tumultuous democratic transition in the 1990s, and derided Putin's opponents as materialistic and a threat to Russia.
+107 Eleven days later, members of the rock group Pussy Riot performed a protest song, "Virgin Mary, Redeem Us of Putin" in Moscow's Cathedral of Christ the Savior.
 In a high-profile and widely criticized prosecution, three Pussy Riot members were later sentenced to two years' imprisonment for "hooliganism motivated by religious hatred."
 108 In a December 2012 speech, Putin invoked traditional and spiritual values as the antidote to Russian decline and criticized foreign influences, defining Russia's democracy as "the power of the Russian people with their traditions" and "absolutely not the realization of standards imposed on us from outside."
-109 And in January 2013, Putin signed a law criminalizing "insulting religious believers' feelings" which enabled fines and prison time of up to three years.110 The Kremlin's fueling of culture wars has also provided context for the passage of laws criminalizing "gay propaganda" and decriminalizing first instances of domestic violence.111 The effects of these laws on the security of LGBT persons and women in Russia is discussed in more detail in Appendix G.
+109 And in January 2013, Putin signed a law criminalizing "insulting religious believers' feelings" which enabled fines and prison time of up to three years.
+110 The Kremlin's fueling of culture wars has also provided context for the passage of laws criminalizing "gay propaganda" and decriminalizing first instances of domestic violence.
+111 The effects of these laws on the security of LGBT persons and women in Russia is discussed in more detail in Appendix G.